Multiplexing: Code-division multiplexing

 Code-division multiplexing (CDM), code-division multiple access (CDMA) or spread spectrum is a class of techniques where several channels simultaneously share the same frequency spectrum, and this spectral bandwidth is much higher than the bit rate or symbol rate.
 One form is frequency hopping, another is direct sequence spread spectrum.
 In the latter case, each channel transmits its bits as a coded channel-specific sequence of pulses called chips.
 Number of chips per bit, or chips per symbol, is the spreading factor.
 This coded transmission typically is accomplished by transmitting a unique time-dependent series of short pulses, which are placed within chip times within the larger bit time.
 All channels, each with a different code, can be transmitted on the same fiber or radio channel or other medium, and asynchronously demultiplexed.
-Advantages over conventional techniques are that variable bandwidth is possible (just as in statistical multiplexing), that the wide bandwidth allows poor signal-to-noise ratio according to Shannon-Hartley theorem, and that multi-path propagation in wireless communication can be combated by rake receivers.
+Advantages over conventional techniques are that variable bandwidth is possible (just as in statistical multiplexing), that the wide bandwidth allows poor signal-to-noise ratio according to Shannon–Hartley theorem, and that multi-path propagation in wireless communication can be combated by rake receivers.

 A significant application of CDMA is the Global Positioning System (GPS).

 Multiple access method

 A multiplexing technique may be further extended into a multiple access method or channel access method, for example, TDM into time-division multiple access (TDMA) and statistical multiplexing into carrier-sense multiple access (CSMA).
-A multiple access method makes it possible for several transmitters connected to the same physical medium to share its capacity.
+A multiple-access method makes it possible for several transmitters connected to the same physical medium to share their capacity.

-Multiplexing is provided by the Physical Layer of the OSI model, while multiple access also involves a media access control protocol, which is part of the Data Link Layer.
+Multiplexing is provided by the physical layer of the OSI model, while multiple access also involves a media access control protocol, which is part of the data link layer.

 The Transport layer in the OSI model, as well as TCP/IP model, provides statistical multiplexing of several application layer data flows to/from the same computer.

 Code-division multiplexing (CDM) is a technique in which each channel transmits its bits as a coded channel-specific sequence of pulses.
-This coded transmission typically is accomplished by transmitting a unique time-dependent series of short pulses, which are placed within chip times within the larger bit time.
+This coded transmission is typically accomplished by transmitting a unique time-dependent series of short pulses, which are placed within chip times within the larger bit time.
 All channels, each with a different code, can be transmitted on the same fiber and asynchronously demultiplexed.
 Other widely used multiple access techniques are time-division multiple access (TDMA) and frequency-division multiple access (FDMA).

 Code-division multiplex techniques are used as an access technology, namely code-division multiple access (CDMA), in Universal Mobile Telecommunications System (UMTS) standard for the third-generation (3G) mobile communication identified by the ITU.